 AFS grants funds on a discretionary basis for filmmakers premiering at major festivals.
 We offer these funds as traditional AFS Travel Grants if you plan to attend a festival with an in-person program.

 Texas-based filmmakers with proof of travel and an official acceptance letter to a festival on the AFS Travel Grant list are eligible to receive $500 for festivals in the US, Canada, and Mexico and/or $1000 for festivals outside of North America.
 Filmmakers can receive TWO travel grants during the life of their film not to exceed $1,500.

-Projects accepted for student categories do not qualify for the AFS travel grant.
+Projects accepted for student categories with the exception of the Student Academy Awards, do not qualify for the AFS travel grant.

 The following events are eligible for the AFS Travel Grant:

 - AFI Fest

 - Atlanta Film Festival